elenderg/PAL-1000/instruções de compilação.md

 `To compile an expression given a rider (divided):` `If the compiler's abort flag is set, exit.`
 `Move the rider (compiler rules).`
-`If the rider's token is not "by", abort with "I really prefer the phrase 'divided BY'." and the rider; exit.` `If the expression's variable is nil, abort with "Invalid 'divided by', I don't understand the variable '" then the expression's phrase then "'." and the rider; exit.`
+`If the rider's token is not "_by", abort with "_I really prefer the phrase 'divided BY'._" and the rider; exit.` `If the expression's variable is nil, abort with "_Invalid 'divided by', I don't understand the variable '_" then the expression's phrase then "_'._" and the rider; exit.`
 `Move the rider (compiler rules).`
 `Compile a term given the rider.`
 `If the compiler's abort flag is set, exit.`
-`If the term's variable is nil, abort with "Invalid 'divided by', I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`
+`If the term's variable is nil, abort with "_Invalid 'divided by', I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
-`Add an intermediate given the expression's type name and the rider's token's first.` `Add several fragments given "put" and the expression's variable and "into" and the intermediate and the rider's token's first.`
+`Add an intermediate given the expression's type name and the rider's token's first.` `Add several fragments given "_put_" and the expression's variable and "_into_" and the intermediate and the rider's token's first.`
-`Add several fragments given "divide" and the intermediate and "by" and the term's variable and the rider's token's first.` `Put the intermediate into the expression's variable.` `Clear the expression's phrase.`
+`Add several fragments given "_divide_" and the intermediate and "_by_" and the term's variable and the rider's token's first.`
+`Put the intermediate into the expression's variable.` `Clear the expression's phrase.`

 `To compile an expression given a rider (minus):`
 `If the compiler's abort flag is set, exit.`
-`If the expression's variable is nil, abort with "Invalid 'minus', I don't understand the variable '" then the expression's phrase then "'." and the rider; exit.`
+`If the expression's variable is nil, abort with "_Invalid 'minus', I don't understand the variable '_" then the expression's phrase then "_'._" and the rider; exit.`
 `Move the rider (compiler rules).`
 `Compile a term given the rider.`
 `If the compiler's abort flag is set, exit.`
-`If the term's variable is nil, abort with "Invalid 'minus', I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`
+`If the term's variable is nil, abort with "_Invalid 'minus', I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
-`Add an intermediate given the expression's type name and the rider's token's first.` `Add several fragments given "put" and the expression's variable and "into" and the intermediate and the rider's token's first.`
+`Add an intermediate given the expression's type name and the rider's token's first.` `Add several fragments given "_put_" and the expression's variable and "_into_" and the intermediate and the rider's token's first.`
-`Add several fragments given "subtract" and the term's variable and "from" and the intermediate and the rider's token's first.`
+`Add several fragments given "_subtract_" and the term's variable and "_from_" and the intermediate and the rider's token's first.`
 `Put the intermediate into the expression's variable.` `Clear the expression's phrase.`

 `To compile an expression given a rider (plus):`
 `If the compiler's abort flag is set, exit.`
-`If the expression's variable is nil, abort with "Invalid 'plus', I don't understand the variable '" then the expression's phrase then "'." and the rider; exit.`
+`If the expression's variable is nil, abort with "_Invalid 'plus', I don't understand the variable '_" then the expression's phrase then "_'._" and the rider; exit.`
 `Move the rider (compiler rules).`
 `Compile a term given the rider.`
 `If the compiler's abort flag is set, exit.`
-`If the term's variable is nil, abort with "Invalid 'plus', I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`
+`If the term's variable is nil, abort with "_Invalid 'plus', I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
-`Add an intermediate given the expression's type name and the rider's token's first.` `Add several fragments given "put" and the expression's variable and "into" and the intermediate and the rider's token's first.`
+`Add an intermediate given the expression's type name and the rider's token's first.` `Add several fragments given "_put_" and the expression's variable and "_into_" and the intermediate and the rider's token's first.`
-`Add several fragments given "add" and the term's variable and "to" and the intermediate and the rider's token's first.` `Put the intermediate into the expression's variable.` `Clear the expression's phrase.`
+`Add several fragments given "_add_" and the term's variable and "_to_" and the intermediate and the rider's token's first.` `Put the intermediate into the expression's variable.` `Clear the expression's phrase.`

 `To compile an expression given a rider (then):`
 `If the compiler's abort flag is set, exit.`
-`If the expression's variable is nil, abort with "Invalid 'then', I don't understand the variable '" then the expression's phrase then "'." and the rider; exit.`
+`If the expression's variable is nil, abort with "_Invalid 'then', I don't understand the variable '_" then the expression's phrase then "_'._" and the rider; exit.`
 `Move the rider (compiler rules).`
 `Compile a term given the rider.`
 `If the compiler's abort flag is set, exit.`
-`If the term's variable is nil, abort with "Invalid 'then', I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`
+`If the term's variable is nil, abort with "_Invalid 'then', I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
-`Add an intermediate given "string" and the rider's token's first.` `Add the put or convert fragments given the expression's variable and the intermediate and the rider's token's first.` `Convert the term for concatenation given the rider.` `Add several fragments given "append" and the term's variable and "to" and the intermediate and the rider's token's first.` `Put the intermediate into the expression's variable.` `Clear the expression's phrase.`
+`Add an intermediate given "_string_" and the rider's token's first.` `Add the put or convert fragments given the expression's variable and the intermediate and the rider's token's first.` `Convert the term for concatenation given the rider.` `Add several fragments given "_append_" and the term's variable and "_to_" and the intermediate and the rider's token's first.`
+`Put the intermediate into the expression's variable.` `Clear the expression's phrase.`

 `To compile an expression given a rider (times):`
 `If the compiler's abort flag is set, exit.`
-`If the expression's variable is nil, abort with "Invalid 'times', I don't understand the variable '" then the expression's phrase then "'." and the rider; exit.`
+`If the expression's variable is nil, abort with "_Invalid 'times', I don't understand the variable '_" then the expression's phrase then "_'._" and the rider; exit.`
 `Move the rider (compiler rules).`
 `Compile a term given the rider.`
 `If the compiler's abort flag is set, exit.`
-`If the term's variable is nil, abort with "Invalid 'times', I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`
+`If the term's variable is nil, abort with "_Invalid 'times', I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
-`Add an intermediate given the expression's type name and the rider's token's first.` `Add several fragments given "put" and the expression's variable and "into" and the intermediate and the rider's token's first.`
+`Add an intermediate given the expression's type name and the rider's token's first.` `Add several fragments given "_put_" and the expression's variable and "_into_" and the intermediate and the rider's token's first.`
-`Add several fragments given "multiply" and the intermediate and "by" and the term's variable and the rider's token's first.` `Put the intermediate into the expression's variable.` `Clear the expression's phrase.`
+`Add several fragments given "_multiply_" and the intermediate and "_by_" and the term's variable and the rider's token's first.`
+`Put the intermediate into the expression's variable.` `Clear the expression's phrase.`